VA

 Avoid providers who:

-• Cannot clearly explain their recruitment process
+• Cannot clearly explain their hiring process

 • Lack transparent pricing or have hidden fees